-In 2020, 160 million households around the world chose to watch at least one story on Netflix that helped viewers better understand climate issues and highlight hopeful solutions around sustainability, or both.
-Stories included Netflix series and films like Our Planet and the Academy Award-winning My Octopus Teacher, to classics like The Day After Tomorrow and Chasing Coral.
+In 2022, 165 million households around the world — more than 70% of members — chose to watch at least one story on Netflix that helped audiences better understand climate issues and highlight hopeful solutions around sustainability, or both.

 Our Pledges and Partners